Fleischrr/TEA-Tool/README.md

       - [Get your API key here](https://account.shodan.io/) (the free API key does not have sufficient access)

 - (optional) A `.env` file within the root directory of the TEA-Tool repository.
-  - Not directly required, but this file applies the API key persistently for the tool.
+  - Not directly required.
-  - This file is used to store your SHODAN API key and other configuration settings, see [Configuration](#Configuration) for more details.
+  - This file is used to store your SHODAN API key and other configuration settings persistently, see [Configuration](#Configuration) for more details.